An optimal transport approach for the multiple quantile hedging problem: Multiple quantile hedging problem

-{ Let $(\Omega,\cA,\P)$ be a complete probability space supporting a $m$-dimensional Brownian Motion $W$, where $m$ is a positive integer.
-We denote by $\mathbb{F} = (\cF_t)_{t \ge 0}$ the natural $\P$-augmented filtration of $W$.
-In the sequel, we work with a finite time horizon $T>0$.}
+We model the financial market with a complete probability space $(\Omega,\cA,\bP)$ endowed with an $m$-dimensional Brownian motion $W$, where $m$ is a positive integer.
+We denote by $\bF=(\cF_t)_{t \ge 0}$ its $\bP$-augmented natural filtration.
+We work with a finite time horizon $T>0$.\\